NVIC's Notable Accomplishments & History

 NVIC Counseling and Vaccine Reporting Programs

 NVIC has operated a Vaccine Reaction Registry since 1982.
 Vaccine reaction reports can also be posted with photos on NVIC’s International Memorial for Vaccine Victims.
 Those families, who have suffered harassment when trying to make informed, voluntary vaccination decisions for themselves or their children, can publicly post their experiences on NVIC’s Cry for Vaccine Freedom Wall.
+For those who have suffered vaccine failure, reports may be submitted for posting on our Vaccine Failure Wall.

 Conducting Your Own Research